MSM74588/Debloantu-build-script/checklist.md

  - [ ]  create a robust build script
  - [ ]  create a grub theme (with dafont LCD fonts)
- - [ ]  apply all the customisations
+ - [ ]  apply all the customisations for users via autostart script
  - [ ]  create a complete list of extensions
  - [ ]  create the notion websites
  - [ ]  create a welcome screen app